valillon/valillon.github.io/_posts/2013-04-23-notify-appstore-purchases.markdown

 ---
-layout: post
+layout: single
-comments: true
 title:  "Notifying daily AppStore reports with Automator"
 excerpt: "This an old post from Blogger, now migrated here, for notifying AppStore purchases with Automator (macOS)."
 date:   2013-04-23 11:00:00
-author: "valillon"
-header-img: ""
-img: ""
-tags: [java, programming, Automator, AppStore, sales, launchd]
-mathjax: false
+classes: wide
+tags:
+    - java
+    - programming
+    - Automator
+    - AppStore
+    - sales
+    - launchd
 ---

-> This is an old post migratted from [Blogger](http://thisshouldbethetitle.blogspot.com/2013/04/notifying-daily-appstore-reports-with.html).
+This is an old post migratted from [Blogger](http://thisshouldbethetitle.blogspot.com/2013/04/notifying-daily-appstore-reports-with.html).
 Some parts may be deprecated.
+{: .notice}

 In this [post]({{site.baseurl}}/2013/04/18/generate-appstore-purchases) I published a snippet to download AppStore sales reports of our apps.
 Therein a so called `GenAppStoreSalesReport.class` that requests reports according to their availability in the Apple servers.
 Since daily reports can be downloaded within 14 days after they have been created (normally the next day to the corresponding date issue), therefore it is more than convenient an automatic task to download our reports regularly.